MADE-Apps/legerity/README.md

 Legerity is publicly available via NuGet.
 Each available package is detailed below.

-For non-core platform controls, for example WinUI or the Windows Community Toolkit, we're providing additional extension packages for you to take advantage of within your test projects.
+For non-core platform controls, for example, WinUI or the Windows Community Toolkit, we're providing additional extension packages for you to take advantage of within your test projects.

 | Package | Current | Preview |
 | ------ | ------ | ------ |